seattlerb/smtp_tls/README.txt

 == DESCRIPTION:

-Provides SMTP TLS support for Ruby 1.8.6 (1.8.7+ has TLS support).
-Simply require 'smtp_tls' and use the extra TLS option from 1.8.7+ (boolean option at the end of Net::SMTP.start).
+Provides SMTP STARTTLS support for Ruby 1.8.6 (built-in for 1.8.7+).
+Simply require 'smtp_tls' and use the Net::SMTP#enable_starttls method to talk to servers that use STARTTLS.

   require 'smtp_tls'

-  Net::SMTP.start adress, port, domain, user, password, authentication,
-                  use_tls do |smtp|
+  smtp = Net::SMTP.new address, port
+  smtp.enable_starttls
+  smtp.start Socket.gethostname, user, password, authentication do |server|
-    smtp.send_message body, from, to end
+    server.send_message message, from, to end

 == INSTALL: